pywbem/pywbemtools/docs/appendix.rst

       an argument of several of the command-group ``instance`` subcommands that allows two possible inputs based on another subcommand option(``--interactive``).

-      When ``interactive`` is set the INSTANCENAME is a string representation of a CIMInstanceName formatted as defined by  :term:`WBEM-URI`
+      When the ``interactive`` option is not set, the INSTANCENAME is a string representation of a CIMInstanceName must be formatted as defined by :term:`WBEM-URI`

       Otherwise the INSTANCENAME should be a classname in which case pywbemcli will get the instance names from the WBEM server and present a